 Pregnant women should moisturize their tummy every day before stretch marks develop.

 If you notice stretch marks forming, it is important to treat them as soon as possible.
-Early treatment gives you the best chance at stopping stretch marks in their tracks.
+Early treatment is the first line of defense against stopping stretch marks in their tracks.

 Keep an eye out for early signs of stretch marks.
 This can include mild itching and soft red or pink streaks.
 Once you notice a stretch mark forming, you can apply a stretch mark product to help prevent it from getting worse.